wunderwuzzi23/blog/content/posts/2024/claude-computer-use-c2-the-zombais-are-coming.md

 ### Command and Control Server

 First, I needed a C2 server.
-I like [Sliver](https://github.com/BishopFox/sliver), so spun up a server to run the C2 infrastructure, and used installed Sliver, then created a client binary for Linux, in red teaming this client binary is also sometimes called an `implant`.
+I like [Sliver](https://github.com/BishopFox/sliver), so spun up a server to run the C2 infrastructure, and used installed Sliver, then created a client binary for Linux.
+In red teaming this client binary is also often called an `implant`.
+I named the binary `spai-demo` for future reference.

 When the binary is launched it securely connects to my nefarious C2 server and turns the compromised computer into a `zombie`.
-I called the binary `spai-demo`.
+Or should we call it `ZombAI`. 😊

 Here you can see, initially no zombies have connected for remote control:
 [![claude - sliver no sessions](/blog/images/2024/computer-use-sliver-sessions0.png)](/blog/images/2024/computer-use-sliver-sessions0.png)